Askania-Nova: The biosphere reserve

-The reserve consists of the acclimatization zoo, arboretum (2.1 km^{2}, or 518.9 acre), and virgin steppe sanctuary (110 km^{2}, or 42.5 sq mi), the last such area in Europe) and has total area of 825 km2.
+The reserve consists of the acclimatization zoo, arboretum (2.1 km², or 518.9 acre), and virgin steppe sanctuary (110 km², or 42.5 sq mi, the last such area in Europe) and has total area of 333.08 km2.
 The Askania-Nova wetland Great Chapli Depression is registered on the International list of Ramsar Convention and has an area of 4x6 km.
 Part of the sanctuary include a small town and six villages with total population of 10,000 people (1997).
 There is no direct railroad station in the area, and the sanctuary can be reached by bus.

+The reserve contains forest belts covering 234 hectares, approximately 1% of its territory.
+Planting was carried out in four stages from 1932 to 2001.

 Flora and fauna

 More than 200 species of perennial, foliaceous and coniferous plants were brought-in from different parts of the world and planted in the dendrologic garden between 1885 and 1902.
 About 600 higher plants (both perennial and annual plants), 16 species of which were entered to the Red Data Book of Ukraine, have been preserved in their primary natural form.

 Larger animals on the reserve include the common eland, an African antelope being studied at the facility for its milk production (as a possible alternative to dairy), Ankole cattle, Cape buffalo, emus, ostriches, plains bison, Indian gaur (and domesticated mithun), Turkomen markhor, fallow deer, wapiti, guanaco, llamas, white-bearded wildebeest, Grevy's zebra, and hundreds of bird species.

 The reserve is known for its herd of Przewalski's horses, the largest group kept in captivity, living on an area around 30 km2.
 The Turkmenian kulan (Equus hemionus kulan), an endemic Central Asian wild ass, has thrived and been reintroduced.
 Other species include the aoudad (or Barbary sheep), Armenian mouflon, Bactrian camel, Eurasian beaver, golden pheasant, grey crowned crane, Indian peafowl and raccoon dog (or tanuki).

 The biosphere reserve has been designated an Important Bird Area (IBA) by BirdLife International because it supports healthy populations of red-breasted, bar-headed and greater white-fronted geese, mute swan, ruddy shelduck, demoiselle and common cranes, black-winged pratincole, and pallid harriers.